 Background:

 The NAPSA Minimum Standards state: “The goal of intervention in APS is to reduce or eliminate risk of maltreatment of a vulnerable adult.
 In most APS programs, once that goal is met, the case is closed.”
+However, safety goals should be balanced with the right, preferences and self-determination of the client, making case resolution an intrinsically subjective and multilayered outcome.
+Thus, goals toward case closure should be specific to each client and should be contingent on clients’ attainment of their specific goals (Burnes et al, 2018).

 The Child Welfare System provides guidelines on the process for closing cases (DePanfilis and Salus, 2003).